Synchronizing Rhythms of Logic: Computational networks in living organisms

 \subsection{Modes of operation in computational networks}

-A description of logic gates and their interconnections covers the static structure of a computational network, but more is needed to describe its function.
-Most computational networks can behave in any of various modes when they are first established, even when only a single mode of behavior is desired.
+The modeling of computational networks by marked graphs subject to extra-logical revisions yields a technical result of likely biological relevance.
+A directed graph of logic gates and their interconnections describes the static structure of a computational network, but more is needed to describe its function.
+As discussed in \cref{sec:3.1,sec:3.5}, most marked graphs that represent computational networks have multiple families, and these express multiple modes of operation, even when only a single mode of operation is desired.
+A physiological example is in figure 11.3 of {\it Rhythms of the Brain}, captioned ``Multiple excitatory glutamatergic loops in the hippocampal formation and associated structures'' \cite [p.\ 286]{buzsaki}.
+The graph in that figure shows nodes in opposing simple directed circuits with cyclic orders $(RE,3,S)$ and its opposite $(RE,S,3)$.
+By \Cref{prop:koh}, this implies multiple families and hence multiple modes of operation.
 An analogy is waking up and being momentarily disoriented: seeing things ``wrongly.''
-While graphs without markings are used widely in biology, it is only marked graphs that can distinguish among multiple modes of operation.
+While graphs without markings are used widely in biology, only the distinct families possible for marked graphs distinguish among multiple modes of operation.

-For example, multiple modes of operation are possible for a computational network corresponding to a figure 11.3 shown in {\it Rhythms of the Brain}, [p.\ 286]\cite{buzsaki} and captioned ``Multiple excitatory glutamatergic loops in the hippocampal formation and associated structures.''
-That figure represents a part of a computdational network that contains conflicting simple directed circuits (defined in \Cref{sec:A1}).
-Inspection shows that that computational network admits more than one mode of operation, which implies multiple possible rhythms of node firings.